danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Server-Design.md

 [Full SQL](DICOM-index-sql.md)

 ### Data Ingestion Sequence
-- When creating a blobs, the blob names will have watemark.
+- When creating a blobs, the blob names will be {StudyInstanceUid}\{SeriesInstanceUid}\{SOPInstanceUid}_{Watermark}.
+Including the watermark as part of the file name allows us to easily deal with conflict situation.
-- If during store, if anypart of the distributed transaction fails it leaves the record in creating state.
+- During the store transaction, if any part of the distributed transaction fails, the server will attempt to delete the index record that's in the creating state.
+This will be best effort so it might or might not succeed depending on the cause of the failure.
-- If the user retries the request, we will respond with a conflict, asking them to delete the instance before recreating.
+	- If the cleanup fails and the user retries to store the same file again, the server will respond with 409 Conflict using specific failure reason indicating that there is a pending record and will ask the user to delete the instance before recreating.
-- If the request is not retries, a background task will clean it up.
+	- If the cleanup fails and the user does not retry to store with the same file again, a background task will eventually clean it up.
-- During delete the mapping record is moved to delete table with "deleting" state and async cleans up the blobs with matching name and watermark.
+- During delete, the mapping record is moved to delete table and a background job will cleans up the blobs with matching name and watermark after certain period of time.

 ![Ingestion Sequence](images/DICOMWeb-Ingestion-Sequence.png)